Turn on Microsoft Teams features in your Office 365 organization

 A team is designed to bring together a group of people who work closely to get things done.
 Teams can be dynamic for project-based work (for example, launching a product or creating a digital war room).
 Or, teams can be ongoing, to reflect the internal structure of your organization.

-As an admin, you can manage team owners and members by using the Groups dashboard in the Office 365 admin center portal.
-In the Teams and channels section, click the link for Use the Groups dashboard in the Office 365 admin center to manage teams.
+As an admin, you can manage team owners and members by using the Groups dashboard in the Office 365 admin center.
+To learn more, click Use the Groups dashboard in the Office 365 admin center to manage teams under Teams and channels.

 You can control which users in your organization can create teams in Teams.
 The same creation settings defined by Office 365 groups apply to Teams.
 For more information about managing Office 365 groups, see Create Office 365 groups and Control who can create Office 365 Groups.